domRiddle/ASF/Compilation.md

 ---

+## Development

+If you'd like to edit ASF code, you can use any .NET Core compatible IDE for that purpose, although even that is optional, since you can as well edit with a notepad and compile with `dotnet` command described above.
+Still, we recommend **[latest Visual Studio](https://www.visualstudio.com/downloads)** (free community version is more than enough).

+---

 ## Tags

 `master` branch is not guaranteed to be in a state that allows successful compilation or flawless ASF execution in the first place, since it's development branch just like stated in our **[release cycle](https://github.com/JustArchi/ArchiSteamFarm/wiki/Release-cycle)**.
 If you want to compile ASF from source, then you should use appropriate **[tag](https://github.com/JustArchi/ArchiSteamFarm/tags)** for that purpose, which guarantees at least successful compilation, and very likely also flawless execution (if build was marked as stable release).